mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/index.md

 - Not use the image in any commercial work.
 - Include a copy of the license along with any release that uses the image.

 > **Note:** You will come across the term "copyleft" in the context of permissive licenses.
-Copyleft specifically refers to licenses (such as the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html)) stipulating that derivative works have to have their source code released under the same license as the original, to keep the source code open.
+Copyleft specifically refers to licenses (such as the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html)) stipulating that derivative works need to have their source code released under the same license as the original to keep the source code open.
 They are designed specifically for open-source software releases.
 Hence, they are also sometimes called "open-source licenses".
 They are not suitable for licensing media assets.

-Explore the links to read about the licenses and see the kinds of conditions they specify.
+Explore the links provided earlier in this section to read about the different license types and the kinds of conditions they specify.

 #### Public domain/CC0

-Work that has been released into the public domain is sometimes referred to as "no rights reserved" — no copyright applies to it, and it can be used without permission or having to fulfill licensing conditions.
-Work can end up in the public domain by various means, for example expiration of copyright, or specific waiving of rights.
+Work released into the public domain is sometimes referred to as "no rights reserved" — no copyright applies to it, and it can be used without permission and without having to fulfill any licensing conditions.
+Work can end up in the public domain by various means such as expiration of copyright, or specific waiving of rights.

 One of the most effective ways to place work in the public domain is to license it under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/), a specific creative commons license that provides a clear and unambiguous legal tool for this purpose.

 When using public domain images, obtain proof that the image is in the public domain and keep the proof for your records.
 For example, take a screenshot of the original source with the licensing status clearly displayed, and consider adding a page to your website with a list of the images acquired along with their license requirements.